Making a living from home, using your voice and choosing your own hours. It sounds like a dream. But for thousands globally, it’s a daily reality.

 Q. What kinds of businesses give YOU new opportunities? a: online platforms b: my agent c: production companies and creative agencies d: my own website & ranking on search e: other

 Your answer may be used in a forthcoming blog and will help newcomers to the industry!
 Thanks! — Voquent (@Voquent) October 15, 2020

 Most of the respondents from the Voquent community answered A: Online Platforms.
 This comes as no surprise considering that more and more of our interactions and transactions are digital.
 The internet makes it easier to connect with potential clients.

 Besides online platforms, production companies and creative agencies also provide new voice actors opportunities.

 Production companies & creative agencies.
 Make good connections with those places!

 — Heather Loduca (@heatherloduca) October 15, 2020

-Others mentioned their agents as well as their own websites and SERP ranking, but some of the more notable answers indicated the importance of actively searching out potential clients.
+Others mentioned their agents and their own websites and SERP ranking, but some of the more notable answers indicated the importance of actively searching out potential clients.

 Adam Rosenbloom (@AdamRosenbloom2) explains his strategy in reaching out to clients and the importance of building up one’s portfolio:

 Online platforms only, for now.
 I want to have b, c, and d.
 E would be proactively reaching out to potential clients with my demo or specific clips that indicate that I like what they do and that I’m a good fit for them.
 I just think I need to build up a larger volume of work.